shu8/Stack-Overflow-Optional-Features/README.md

 - [Confirm when navigating away if you have started writing a comment](http://meta.stackexchange.com/questions/252205/add-are-you-sure-you-want-to-navigate-away-from-this-page-when-writing-a-comm) (v1.0)
 - [Allow you to sort bounties by their amout](http://meta.stackexchange.com/questions/7753/please-give-us-the-ability-to-sort-featured-tab-by-bounty-amount) (v1.0)
 - [Add a label when the question you are viewing is a 'hot-network question'](http://meta.stackexchange.com/questions/245390/let-mods-and-10k-know-when-questions-go-hot) (v1.1)
+- View links to imgur in comments inline (v1.2)

 #Change Log
 - 15/01/15 - v0.2: Switched from cookies to GM setValue (thanks for idea @BrockAdams)